What is Revenge Malware?

 Revenge execution process

-Sometimes the first steps of Revenge execution may vary depending on how it made its way into a victim's computer.
+Sometimes the first steps of Revenge trojan execution may vary depending on how it made its way into a victim's computer.
 The most common form of initial infiltration vector is by the use of Mshta.exe for downloading the payload or for direct execution from a URL.
 After the payload is delivered to the infected machine, Mshta.exe changes the autorun value in the registry and starts three processes - cmd.exe, powershell.exe and schtasks.exe.
-It starts cmd.exe to kill processes from a list, in the given example processes from Microsoft Office packet were targeted.
+It starts cmd.exe to kill processes from a list, in the given example processes from the Microsoft Office packet were targeted.
 Powershell.exe is being launched to download the main payload.
-In turn, schtasks.exe is launched in a way to generate a scheduled task which provides Revenge persistence in the infected system.
+In turn, schtasks.exe is launched in a way to generate a scheduled task that provides Revenge persistence in the infected system.
 After all these steps, the malware is ready to complete commands from C2 servers.

 How to avoid infection by Revenge?

-The best line of defense against threats like Revenge is to keep a security product installed and updated with the latest firmware.
+The best line of defense against threats like Revenge RAT is to keep a security product installed and updated with the latest firmware.
 One should not disable native Windows security features, regularly update the OS and adhere to the best security practices of staying safe online.

 As such, it is advised to stay clear of downloading email attachments from unknown senders and never enabling macros in Microsoft Office if prompted to do so by a file downloaded from a suspicious email.
+The same advice comes for other threats like Glupteba and Smoke Loader.

 Distribution of Revenge